sven-straubinger/instagrab-node/README.md

 ## How to use

-**Right click** on the map to find instagram posts near this location.
+**Right click** on the map to grab the latest instagram posts near this location.
 Like or Unlike a post by **clicking on the marker**.
 Please note the instagram client runs in `sandbox-mode`, thus it has a [limited data-set](https://www.instagram.com/developer/sandbox/).

 ## Quickstart